Keep in Touch

 June 2024

-Because of extreme heat, schools are closing almost two months early, and the school year is being moved so it will go from June to April to avoid oppressive summer temperatures.
-Accordingly, we have rescheduled so that the program will start in the third quarter of the next academic year.
-Both locations have chosen their sports (basketball for Lobo, table tennis for Gubat), and survey questionnaires, mangrove learning modules, and field day programs are being vetted.
+Because of extreme summer heat, schools are closing almost two months early, and the school year is being moved so it will go from June to April.
+Accordingly, we have rescheduled our program to start in the third quarter of the next academic year.
+Both locations have chosen their sports: basketball for Lobo, table tennis for Gubat.
+Project partners are vetting survey questionnaires, mangrove learning modules, and field day programs.

 Read more